the-kido/the-kido/README.md

-it's me i am kido i am the creator of all things terrible and great, boring and artsy, purplexing and intricut, spelled correctly and incorrectly spelt.
+it's me i am Krish i am the creator of all things terrible and great, boring and artsy, purplexing and intricut, spelled correctly and incorrectly spelt.

 check out https://the-kido.github.io/